 The cause of all disease, according to Ayurveda, is prajnapradh, translated as the “mistake of the intellect” or “crimes against wisdom.”
-It is understood that when mind and body start to function independently, without a connection to the whole, the mind and body soon lose the memory (smriti) of how to function as part of the whole.
+It’s understood that when mind and body start to function independently, without a connection to each other, they lose the memory (smriti) of how to function all together.

-To avoid disease, Ayurveda suggests that body, mind, emotions, and spirit (consciousness) must all work as one “whole.”
+To avoid disease, Ayurveda suggests that body, mind, and spirit (consciousness) must all work as one.
 If the body is stressed, depleted, or exhausted, the mind will be, too.
-This results in a survival mindset that seeks satisfaction, pleasure, reward, stimulation, or instant gratification at any cost.
+And vice versa.
+This results in a survival mindset that seeks pleasure, reward, stimulation, or instant gratification at any cost.

 Overstimulation of the mind drives the body to exhaustion and conditions the mind to seek ever more powerful sources of satisfaction or stimulation.
 Over time, chronic overstimulation can lead to depletion or retreat in the name of protecting any residual reserves.
-This can manifest as fear, anxiety, depression, anger, resentment, violence, and isolationism—all examples of the body functioning in isolation, without the memory of how to function as part of a whole.
+This can manifest as fear, anxiety, depression, anger, resentment, violence, and isolationism.

 We’ve all heard the saying “the whole is greater than the sum of its parts,” and this surely applies in self-healing.
 New discoveries may have found the mechanism to explain these age-old spontaneous healings.

 First, on a physical level, it has become more accepted that all body systems work in coordination.
 When one system becomes depleted, another will compensate.
-Too many stressed or depleted systems cause multiple layers of physiological compensation that eventually break down, leaving the parts (bodily systems) disconnected from whole and forced to function independently.
+Too many stressed or depleted systems cause multiple layers of physiological compensation that eventually break down your body, leaving the parts disconnected from whole and forcing them to function independently.
 This is classically demonstrated when the body converts the reproductive hormone progesterone into the adrenal hormone cortisol to fight stress, creating a reproductive hormonal imbalance.
 Soon, without the body, mind, organs, and organ systems working together in harmony, optimal health is impossible.

 The treatment of prajnaparadh, according to Ayurveda, is to restore the memory of the whole to the parts and thus allow the body, mind, and spirit to function as one unit.
 To accomplish this, the body’s awareness has to be brought to the place where the parts and whole were first separated.
 To understand how to accomplish this, we need to employ some quantum physics.

 Quantum field theory now tells us that at the most subtle levels, we are fluctuations of certain electromagnetic fields that concentrate into physical matter.
-If these fields are destined to become matter, then there must be a place where fields and the physical expression of these fields meet—and there is: photons or particles of light.
+If these fields are destined to become matter, then there must be a place where electromagnetic fields and the physical expression of these fields meet—and there is: photons, or particles of light.
 By definition, photons are particles that comprise an electromagnetic field In the body, these sub-atomic information carrying particles are called biophotons.15

-Many physicists believe that the many known electromagnetic fields are unified and express consciousness.
-Ayurveda believes that when consciousness becomes matter or the body, and the matter forgets that it comes from a field of consciousness, this separation or memory loss, which can be due to a physical, mental, or emotional imbalance, is the cause of disease.
+Ayurveda believes that when consciousness becomes matter, or the body, and the matter forgets that it comes from a field of consciousness, there is a separation or memory loss that can cause disease.

-The treatment, then, is to put one’s attention at the junction between consciousness and matter.
+The treatment, then, includes putting one’s attention at the junction between consciousness and matter.
 From here, awareness is allowed to shine into the field of consciousness and the physical body at the same time.
 With awareness connecting the physical body with the field of consciousness, the memory of pure consciousness can be restored to the body.

 The parts are now reconnected with the whole.
-It’s like putting a light in a doorway: the light shines into both rooms at the same time, leaving no more separation—it all becomes one!
+It’s like putting a light in a doorway: the light shines into both rooms at the same time, leaving no more separation—it all becomes one, a union, a yoga!

 Ayurveda describes many healing techniques that connect consciousness with matter.
-These techniques are known to bring the body’s awareness to the place where the body and consciousness join.
+These techniques are known to bring the body’s awareness to the place where it can join consciousness.
 The following are just some of the techniques aimed at accomplishing this: